mmertdogann/k-Means_Clustering/README.md

 # k-Means_Clustering
 k-Means Clustering in Python from scratch
->   The rest details are available in the report
+>   Rest of the details are available in the report